 Webinar “Success and failures as part of our professional journeys”

 This webinar was organized by the Student Affairs Committee from the SCB Social Working Group (SSWG).
 Here speakers and attendees exchanged insightful experiences about the opportunities and challenges mentoring brings to those interested in pursuing a career in social sciences within the conservation sector.
+More information about the webinar can be fine here.

 Webinar on the challenges and opportunities in the conservation social sciences across the continent of Africa, November 2023